Szeraax/trustcircle/README.md

 * [√] Add queue code path for longer duration commands
 * [X] Add timer command to prevent cold starts
 * [ ] Change your circle key
+* [ ] Prevent you from betraying a circle after joining it
 * [ ] Allow other discord guilds to join the game?
   * Requires bot to be in their guild.
 Cross guild talking won't work though.....